Sile-Kiman/5-Days-Forecast_Weather_Dashboard/README.md

 https://sile-kiman.github.io/5-Days-Forecast_Weather_Dashboard/

 Test:
-1 -Verify the pages  look and feel matches the wireframe provided for this assignment- (this maybe slightly different) 2- Check the other spec such as when you click on each button the appropriate actions are performed.
+1 -Verify the pages  look and feel matche the wireframe provided for this assignment- (this maybe slightly different) 2- Check the other specs such as when you click on each button the appropriate actions are performed.
 3-Verify all the pages that were supposed to display are there.

 Image of the Site: